jerturowetz/notes/xmas-menu/dressing.md

 ### Day of

-Whisk 1 1/4 cups broth and eggs in a small bowl.
-Add to bread mixture; fold gently until thoroughly combined.
-Transfer to prepared dish, cover with foil, and bake until an instant-read thermometer inserted into the center of dressing registers 160°, about 40 minutes.

-Bake dressing, uncovered, until set and top is browned and crisp, 40-45 minutes longer (if chilled, add 10-15 minutes).

 - Preheat oven to 350° & spray a 9×13-inch pan or 3-quart baking dish with cooking spray; set aside
 - Place bread in large bowl; set aside
 - In a large skillet, melt 3/4 cup (1 1/2 sticks) of butter over medium-high heat